 Again, everyone is different.
 Perhaps 4 shorter training sessions a week fits your schedule better.
 Listen to your body.
 Make sure that you are recovering adequately and that your strength continues to increase.
 I am all about LESS IS MORE as well as QUALITY OVER QUANTITY when it comes to my own as well as my clients strength training sessions.

-Sign up for the Smart Strength program to get started.
+Sign up for MOVE YOUR BODY to get started!

 What If I’ve Done All of This Already?